Edward Francis Small: Nationalism and pan-Africanism

 Small also created a political network during his visit to the French West Africa (AOF).
 In June 1931, Small took his mission to Dakar accompanied by his secretary Boubakar Secka.
 Senegal at the time, had a growing interest in communism and pan-Africanism.
 On his visit, Small met several Senegalese activists with communist, anti-colonial and pan-African ideologies.
 The room he rented on Rue Félix Faure became a meeting place where Small would discuss his political ideologies.
 Some of Small's AOF acquaintances included Ernest Cherry, an individual involved in the League for the Defence of the Negro Race (LDNR), with ties to the French League against Colonial Oppression; Fofana Coulibaly, a former teacher from French Guinea with extremist ideology and anti-French sentiments; and Raphael Mensah, a man "on a list of individuals suspected of being sympathizers of the revolutionary movement."
 Small also had links with English-speaking blacks including William Winston, one of the people involved in the Garveyist incidents of 1922.

 Small was appointed to the Legislative Council on 31 December 1941 representing Bathurst Municipal Council.
 In 1947 the first direct elections were held for a seat on the Legislative Council.
 Backed by his trade union, Small was victorious, defeating I. M. Garba Jahumpa and Sheikh Omar Faye.
 He was subsequently appointed to the Executive Council on 11 December 1947, and was later reappointed to the council on 18 January and 12 June 1951.
 He continued to be involved in Gambian politics until his death in January 1958.

+Alongside Ibrahim Muhammadu Garba-Jahumpa, Small attended the 1945 World Trade Union Conference in London, England.